LA County COVID-19 Hospitalizations Nearly Quadruple In One Month

 “Many sites are open on weekends and have evening hours and government IDs and/or insurance are not needed.
 Because of the high rate of community transmission in L.A.
 County and across the nation, increasing vaccination rates is critically important to curtailing the Delta variant.
 It is never too late to get vaccinated and get protected.”

 Statewide cases also are increasing, largely among unvaccinated populations, health officials said.
-The vast majority of new cases in California are among the unvaccinated, with 600% higher case rates among the unvaccinated than for those who are vaccinated.MORE NEWS: Spirit Airlines Cancels 250-Plus Flights Nationwide
+The vast majority of new cases in California are among the unvaccinated, with 600% higher case rates among the unvaccinated than for those who are vaccinated.MORE NEWS: Commission To Review How LAPD Handled Echo Park Protests

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)